Seoul stocks open lower, tracking Wall Street decline | Yonhap News Agency

 Seoul stocks open lower, tracking Wall Street decline

-SEOUL, May 11 (Yonhap) -- South Korean stocks opened lower Tuesday after the benchmark stock index closed at an all-time high the previous session, tracking a decline on Wall Street.
+SEOUL, May 12 (Yonhap) -- South Korean stocks opened lower Wednesday, tracking overnight losses on Wall Street as concerns of inflation weighed down on investor sentiment.

-Stock prices declined as investors sold stocks to lock in gains.
-The stock index had advanced for the past four trading sessions until Monday amid eased tapering jitters on Wall Street.
+Overnight, the U.S. Dow Jones Industrial Average slumped 1.36 percent as rising commodity prices fueled worries of inflation.

-In Seoul, market kingpin Samsung Electronics shed 0.96 percent, and No. 2 chipmaker SK hynix retreated 1.92 percent.
+In Seoul, market behemoth Samsung Electronics shed 0.25 percent, while No. 2 chipmaker SK hynix remained unchanged.

+Chemical firm LG Chem declined 1.43 percent, and rechargeable battery maker Samsung SDI fell 0.47 percent.

-Internet portal giant Naver declined 1.38 percent, and leading carmaker Hyundai Motor lost 1.09 percent.
+Internet portal giant Naver retreated 1 percent, while rival Kakao rose 0.44 percent.

-Giant chemical maker LG Chem gained 0.77 percent, but top pharmaceutical firm Samsung Biologics moved down 0.25 percent.
+Pharmaceutical company Samsung Biologics advanced 5.14 percent, while Celltrion moved down 0.37 percent.

 yunhwanchae@yna.co.kr